ZiggyCreatures/FusionCache/docs/Comparison.md

 - **Tests**: having a suite of tests covering most of the library can greatly reduce the probabilty of bugs or regressions so, in theory, you can count on a more solid and stable library

-- **Xml comments**: having informations always available at your fingertips [while you type](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) (Intellisense :tm: or similar) is fundamental for learning as you code and to avoid common pitfalls
+- **Xml Comments**: having informations always available at your fingertips [while you type](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) (Intellisense :tm: or similar) is fundamental for learning as you code and to avoid common pitfalls

 - **Documentation**: an expanded documentation, a getting started guide or maybe some samples can greatly improve your learning